 Choosing Your Wedding Photographer - Wedding Photography Styles Explained

-Traditional (or Posed) Photography
+Traditional (or Posed) Wedding Photography

-There is always a trade off between the type of work a photographer does along with the time it takes to shoot it.
-More formal posed photographs will take longer to set up and achieve.
-Any photographer who produces artistic posed work will be needing a certain amount of time to produce his best product.
+There is always a trade off between the type of work a photographer does and the time it takes to shoot it.
+More formal posed photographs is going to take longer to set up and attain.
+Any photographer who produces artistic posed work will need a certain amount of time to produce his work best.
 It is important that you find out the length of time he will need, and work out how it will fit into your entire day.
-There are photographers who spend a few hours on formal shots.
-Be certain that you're happy with giving over that amount of time on your wedding ceremony.
-If you are not that comfortable while watching camera you may find this sort of photography more difficult.
-A great photographer should be able to assist you to and put you for your ease but for many individuals it can still seem a bit daunting.
+There are photographers who spend a couple of hours on formal shots.
+You should always be happy with giving over that amount of time on your big day.
+If you are not that comfortable in front of the camera you may find this kind of photography more difficult.
+A good photographer should be able to assist you to and put you at the ease but for many people it can still seem a lttle bit daunting.

 Reportage Wedding Photography (Wedding Photojournalism)

-Artistic or Fine Art Wedding Photography
+Artistic or Craft Wedding Photography